kemckinnmsft/HOL3000/instructions.md

 > [!NOTE] You may review the results in a text file by clicking show results, or simply close the window.
 ===

-# Exercise 5A: Classification, Labeling, and Protection with the Azure Information Protection Scanner
+# Classification, Labeling, and Protection with the Azure Information Protection Scanner
 [:arrow_left: Home](#azure-information-protection)

 The Azure Information Protection scanner allows you to  classify and protect sensitive information stored in on-premises CIFS file shares and SharePoint sites.